Monika Herceg

-Monika Herceg is a Croatian poet, playwright, editor, essayist and feminist from Croatia.
+Monika Herceg is a poet, playwright, editor, essayist and feminist from Croatia.
 Her poems have been translated into more than twenty languages, including French, German, English and Lithuanian, and she has received more than twenty awards for her work.

 Early life and education

 Herceg was born in Sisak in 1990, and grew up in a village near the city.
 Her hometown was not far from the northern edge of the Republic of Serbian Krajina, an unrecognized Serb quasi-state that was active during the Croatian War of Independence.
 Herceg's formative years were therefore spent in the proximity of a war zone, which has influenced her work as an adult.
 She has spent more than ten years in exile.

 As a youth, Herceg felt "cut off from the rest of the world" due to her village's remote location.
 Her relatives were not habitual readers; she has described having no books in her house while growing up, but she was able to access reading materials with the help of her schoolteachers.

 Herceg began writing poetry while studying physics, financing her studies by working several jobs.
 One of these positions was hosting a student radio program named "Science on the Air," which communicated complex scientific topics to a wider audience.